 This post may contain some affiliate links, which means I’ll make a little money on anything you choose to purchase.
 But of course, I only recommend my absolute favorites to you.
 Thank you for supporting the brands that make Hulaland possible.

 1.Snorkel Molokini & Turtle Town.
 Molokini Crater is Maui’s famed snorkeling spot and a short boat ride away from South Maui.
 This crescent shaped crater creates a protected refuge and ideal spot for snorkeling with countless species of fish and some of the most impressive coral formations in Hawaii.
 Boat trips to Molokini usually also include a stop at Turtle Town close to Makena.
-I suggest going with Kai Kanani on their sunrise cruise.
-They leave from Makena Beach, which is the closest point to Molokini so they’ll get you there fast and you’ll have plenty of time in the water before the other big boats start showing up for the day.
+I love doing the sunrise sail with Kai Kanani out of Makena Beach, which is the closest point to Molokini so they’ll get you there fast and you’ll have plenty of time in the water before the other big boats start showing up for the day.
 If you’re looking for a more economical option (or a cruise that leaves closer to Lahaina), check out this tour.

 2.Snorkel Honolua Bay.
 During the summer months, Honolua Bay (north of Kapalua in West Maui) has some of the best snorkeling in Maui (during the winter, it’s one of Maui’s most legendary surf spots).
 While the bay is accessible from the shore (if you come by car, check out the overlook before you pull off down the trail and park), a lot of snorkeling excursions leaving out of West Maui (especially those that operate from Ka’anapali Beach) will include stops here.
-If you come by car, check out the overlook before you pull off down the trail and park.
-The entrance to the bay is rocky so you’ll need water shoes for sure.
-Read more on Maui snorkeling here.
+Check out this catamaran snorkel cruise.